-All employees, consultants and contractors must wear a visible, valid, designated ID card at all times while on Bell premises.
-An ID card can only be used by the employee to whom it is issued.
+All team members, consultants and contractors must wear a visible, valid, designated ID card at all times while on Bell premises.
+An ID card can only be used by the team member to whom it is issued.
 It cannot be shared or lent.
 Visitors must wear a visible, valid, designated visitor's card while on Bell premises and must be escorted by a Bell team member at all times.

-Employees must question anyone not wearing a valid ID card and escort them to the security desk or off site.
+Team members must question anyone not wearing a valid ID card and escort them to the security desk or off site.
 If the situation escalates and poses a threat, 911 or local authorities must be contacted immediately.
-Once it is safe to do so, the incident must be reported to Bell's National Incident Centre (NIC) at 1-866-714-0911.
+Once it is safe to do so, the incident must be reported to Bell's National Incident Centre (NIC) at 1-866-714-0911 or at cni-nic@bell.ca.

-2.14.2 Prevention of Fraud
+2.14.3 Fraud Prevention